 I'm a member of WROCC, a user group for those of us with RISC OS computers.
 Aside from monthly meetings and support, the group also organise the annual Wakefield RISC OS Computer Show in April: one of the largest events in the RISC OS calendar.

 Leeds Arts Centre are an amateur theatre group who stage several productions each year in the new Carriageworks theatre.
 I help the group backstage with tasks ranging from set construction to stage management.
-Our next production will be One Flew Over The Cuckoo’s Nest by Dale Wasserman and based on Ken Kesey’s novel, which runs from 24th to 26th October 2013.
+Our next production will be David Mamet’s Oleanna, which runs from 9th to 12th July 2014.
 The group is part of the Civic Arts Guild, which was originally based in the old Civic Theatre (now the City Museum).

 The Potato Room Players are a professionally-run amateur group who perform musicals at the Leeds City Varieties.
 I have helped the group backstage with their last few productions; we are currently taking a rest while our historic theatre receives its long-awaited £9.2 million refurbishment.